nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: CoLAB User Guide
 ---

-CoLAB (Command Line Address Book) is a **desktop app for students currently enrolled in a university to keep track of people they have crossed paths with in university**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+CoLAB (Command Line Address Book) is a **desktop app for students currently enrolled in a university to keep track of people they have crossed paths with.** It is optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, CoLAB can get your contact management tasks done faster than traditional GUI apps.

 # Table of Contents
 - [CoLab User Guide](#colab-user-guide)